w3c/trace-context/trace_context_ext/HTTP_HEADER_FORMAT.md

 `name1[=value1[;properties1]],name2[=value2[;properties2]]`

 **Limits:**
-Maximum length of a combined header MUST be less than 2 Kb.
+Maximum length of a combined header MUST be less than 512 characters.

 ## Name format